-The International Monetary Fund is a specialized agency of the United Nations with the headquarters in Washington, United States.
-The IMF was created in December 27, 1945.
+The International Monetary Fund (IMF) is a specialized agencу of the United Nations headquartered in Washington, D.C.
+(USA).

 The main function of the IMF is to provide loans to member countries experiencing actual or potential balance of payments difficulties, usually complemented with a range of measures for economic recovery.

 The Republic of Belarus joined the IMF in July, 1992.
 Belarus’ quota in the IMF amounts to 681.5 million SDR (0.41 percent of the IMF total capital) and is equivalent to $921.5 million *.